 California has thirty-five adult state prisons.
 Some are men-only and some house only women.
 The California Department of Corrections and Rehabilitation offers a California state prison inmate search on their website so that visitors can find someone incarcerated in the prison system.
 All prison facilities are funded by the state budget which the Governor oversees and approves.
 California is in the process of prison reform to address the problems of overcrowding and also reallocate budget dollars towards more rehabilitation programs rather than funding to house prison inmates.
 The state’s reform program requires federal approval to proceed.

-It is quite easy to find someone incarcerated in California.
-The steps to take are as follows:
+It is quite easy to find someone incarcerated in CA. The steps to take are as follows:

 The Federal Bureau of Prisons does have an inmate locator feature.
 However, anyone searching for an incarcerated person must have their Inmate Register Number, there is no way to search by the last name.
 Instead, follow these instructions: